xchjason/CovidPopulationModel/README.md

   - The user can subsequently modify the Rt values.

 - **ADD TO WORKBOOK 2**.
 Execute CUSTOMIZE COLAB code segment #6 (“Import All Parameters to Spreadsheet”).
-  - This segment loads COVID infection spread rates into the control workbook for the **training region**.
+  - This segment loads COVID infection all parameters into the control workbook for the **training region**.
-  - Expressed as Rt values.
+  - Parameters loaded include:
+    - Infection spread rates (Rt values)
+    - Dwell time distributions
+    - Transfer probabilities

 - **ADD TO WORKBOOK 3**.
 Execute CUSTOMIZE COLAB code segment #7 ("Transfer Suggestion").
   - This segment calculates recommended transfer ratios.